minio/docs/source/operations/install-deploy-manage/expand-minio-tenant.rst

 .. important::

-   You cannot reuse the same pool name or hostname sequence for a decomissioned pool.
+   You cannot reuse the same pool name or hostname sequence for a decommissioned pool.